The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: A generalized class of FRD estimators

-\begin{theorem} Let Assumptions \ref{as fx}-\ref{as kernel} hold, and $p \in \mbZ_+$.
-Then $\hat{\tau}_{IV,p}$ is numerically equivalent to $\hat{\tau}_p$. \end{theorem} This theorem shows that the well-known numerical equivalence between \eqref{eq tau_hat} and \eqref{eq tau iv imbens} when using a uniform kernel and local linear regression is generalisable to any kernel satisfying Assumption \ref{as kernel} and local polynomial regression of any order.
-This means that standard FRD estimators can be implemented as a single weighted local IV estimator rather than the ratio of differences of four separate local polynomial regressions.
-Therefore, the general form in \eqref{eq tau iv general kernel} offers significant advantages over standard implementations, with Theorem \ref{thm equivalence iv} guaranteeing numerical equivalence.\footnote{Model \eqref{eq main model} assumes no included exogenous covariates $W_i$, but these can be incorporated simply with $Q_{p,i} = [\, V_{p,i}' \,\, W_i' \,]'$ and then partialling out $Q_{p,i}$ instead of just $V_{p,i}$ when estimating \eqref{eq tau iv general kernel}.
-In unreported simulations, I find that the inclusion of exogenous covariates has little effect on estimator performance.} However, numerical equivalence implies that $\hat{\tau}_{IV,p}$ will also suffer from a lack of moments in finite samples. \begin{corol} Let Assumptions \ref{as fx}-\ref{as gradient} hold, and $p \in \mbZ_+$.
-Then $\mbE[|\hat{\tau}_{IV,p}|^r]$ diverges for $r\geq 1$. \end{corol} Corollary \ref{cor tau_iv} follows immediately by combining the statements of Theorems \ref{thm no moments} and \ref{thm equivalence iv}.
+\begin{prop} Let Assumptions \ref{as fx}-\ref{as full rank} hold.
+Then $\hat{\tau}_{IV,p} \equiv \hat{\tau}_p$. \end{prop} This proposition shows that the well-known numerical equivalence between \eqref{eq tau_hat} and \eqref{eq tau iv imbens} when using a uniform kernel and local linear regression is generalizable to any kernel function and degree of local polynomial regression.
+Hence, standard FRD estimators can be implemented as a single weighted local IV estimator rather than the ratio of differences of four separate local polynomial regressions.
+Therefore, the general form in \eqref{eq tau iv general kernel} offers a computationally simple way of computing FRD estimators, and deepens the links between the FRD and linear IV literature.
+However, numerical equivalence implies that $\hat{\tau}_{IV,p}$ will also lack finite integer moments in finite samples. \begin{corol} Let Assumptions \ref{as fx}-\ref{as gradient} hold.
+Then, $\mbE[|\hat{\tau}_{IV,p}|^r] < \infty$ if and only if $r < \min\{r^*,1\}$, $\mbE[|\hat{\tau}_{IV,p}|^r] = \infty$ otherwise. \end{corol} Corollary \ref{cor tau_iv} follows immediately by combining Theorem \ref{thm no moments} and Proposition \ref{prop equivalence iv}, and provides an analogue to the lack of finite moments of the just-identified ratio-IV estimator in linear IV models with joint normal errors (see e.g., \citet{chao2013expository}).